 The original Shikoku, or Kochi-ken, existed in the mountain ranges of Kochi Prefecture on the Island of Shikoku.
 They were highly valued by the Matagi (Japanese hunters) as a tracker of game, particularly wild boar.
 He is a medium-sized dog with well-balanced and well-developed, clean-cut muscles.
 He has pricked ears and a curled or sickle tail.
 His conformation is strong, well-boned and compact.
 His outer coat is rather harsh and straight and his undercoat is soft and dense.
 The hair on his tail is long.
 His coat can be red, black and tan, or sesame, which is a well-mixed color of black, red, and white hairs.

 Beyond regular weekly grooming, the occasional bath will keep them clean and looking their best.
-Grooming can be a wonderful bonding experience for you and your pet.
-Their strong fast-growing nails should be trimmed regularly with a nail clipper or grinder to avoid overgrowth, splitting and cracking.
-Their ears should be checked regularly to avoid a buildup of wax and debris which can result in an infection.
+Grooming can be a wonderful bonding experience for you and your dog.
+The strong, fast-growing nails should be trimmed regularly with a nail clipper or grinder to avoid overgrowth, splitting, and cracking.
+Their ears should be checked regularly to avoid a buildup of wax and debris, which can result in infection.
 Teeth should be brushed regularly.

-Options for exercise include play time in the backyard, preferably fenced, or taken for walks several times a day.
-Exercise can also come in the form of indoor activities, like hide-and-seek, chasing a ball rolled along the floor, or teaching them new tricks.
-Certain outdoor activities like swimming, hiking, retrieving balls or flying discs can provide a good outlet for expending energy.
+Options for exercise include play time in the backyard, preferably fenced, or being taken for walks several times a day.
+Exercise can also come in the form of indoor activities, like hide-and-seek, chasing a ball rolled along the floor, or learning new tricks.
+Certain outdoor activities like swimming, hiking, and retrieving balls or flying discs can provide a good outlet for expending energy.
 If you live in an apartment, even short walks in the hallways can give your dog some exercise, especially during inclement weather.
-Training for dog sports like agility, obedience and rally can also be a great way to give your dog exercise.
+Training for dog sports like agility, obedience, and rally can also be a great way to give your dog exercise.

 The Shikoku dates back to the medium-sized dogs that existed in Japan in ancient times.
 He was bred as a hunting dog, mainly for hunting boar in the mountainous districts of Kochi Prefecture.
 He is also sometimes called Kochi-ken (ken = dog).
 There were three varieties of this breed, Awa, Hongawa and Hata, all named after the area where they were bred.
 Among them, the Hongawa maintained the highest degree of purity because the breeding area was not easily accessible.